SAP-samples/datasphere-fedml/dbconnection.md

 <br> <br>

 5. **get_data_with_headers_pyspark(`'table_name'`,`'size=1'`)**: <br>
-This function is only supported for FedML Databricks.
+This function is only supported for FedML Databricks and FedML DSP.
 Returns the data fetched from schema view as a PySpark DataFrame. <br>
 Parameters: <br>
 `'table_name'` ([str](https://docs.python.org/3/library/stdtypes.html#str)): The name of the table.<br>